 This presentation framework serves as an online presentation guide to help you make sense of the most common elements of successful online interactions.
 As you get more comfortable with all the elements, you’ll be able to use the presentation framework as a digital toolbox of sorts, calling on the right skills at the right time.

 It’s important to note that these segments are not mutually exclusive, but should work together.
 After all, you can be credible without earning trust, and you can be informative without eliciting any emotion.
-The best online presenters and speakers will apply the framework as a whole to both their content and delivery.
+The best online presenters and speakers will apply the presentation framework as a whole to both their content and delivery.
 Read on for a more detailed look at each segment in the virtual presentation framework.